 Get the right education and training

-You can find mechanic certification programs at most community colleges and technical schools, or you can find a school that specializes in mechanic education.
+You can find mechanic certification programs at most community colleges and technical schools, or you can find a school that specializes in auto mechanics education.

 There are pros and cons for each scenario.
-A community college certification will set you up with the education you need to be a successful mechanic, plus it’s typically the more affordable option.
-However, a specialized mechanic school may pay off more in the long run in your career.
+Community Colleges will set you up with the education you need to be a successful mechanic, plus it’s typically the more affordable option.
+However, a specialized mechanic school or specialized classes may pay off more in the long run.

 An added benefit of attending a specialized school is the networking opportunities they offer, as well as the specialized certification.
 The more specialized your certification, the more you can expect to earn in your hourly rate as a diesel, Ford, or small motor mechanic.

 Gain as much experience as possible